Millennial love for Snapchat extends to the stock

 Markley said she bought some shares in Snap on the first day of trading and some more on the second day, when the stock hit the highest level of its short lifetime.

-"There are a lot of companies I don't know or recognise, but Snap, I use the product, and know everyone - my friends, my co-workers, even my parents - uses it."
+"There are a lot of companies I don't know or recognize, but Snap, I use the product, and know everyone - my friends, my co-workers, even my parents - uses it."

 Although some more experienced investors have avoided loss-making Snap, millennials were not alone in their hunger for shares of the company, which now has a market value of more than $25 billion.